|Philip Bellafiore||Senior Director of Trading and Export Marketing

 Joshua joined Wilmington Paper - The Program full time in 2014 after first learning the business in high school, and then full time from 2006-08, where he was immersed in logistics, account management and database/digital management.
 Currently, he is the Head of Data Analytics and Information, overseeing IT, human resources, community relations, special projects, employee education and communications, and quarterly supplier reporting.

 Along with Brett Lurie, Josh leads Wilmington Paper's fundraising efforts for the March of Dimes' March for Babies and have been part of the Executive Leadership Committee since 2020.
 For two consecutive years, Team WIlmington Paper has raised over $40,000 for March for Babies, one of the leading fundraising companies in the state of New Jersey.

 Josh has extensive experience in the restaurant business, and was also a guitarist in the band Tokyo Rose that recorded an album and toured the US and Japan.
 Joshua has a Psychology degree from George Washington University and is fluent in American Sign Language.
 He and his wife, Erin, live in Denville, NJ and have four daughters: Lillian, Faye, and twins, Ruby and Cora.

 DAVID SCHMIDT, EXECUTIVE VICE PRESIDENT, OPERATIONS

-David was brought on in 2022 to oversee all operations for Wilmington Paper, Recycling Management Resources, Green Logistics and Royal Shredding.
+David was brought on in 2022 to oversee all operations for The Wilmington Group.

 He started his career in the wastepaper and recycling industry in 1989 with Waldorf Paper Corporation, a papermill located in St. Paul, Minnesota.